What Should Sarasota Mobile Home Owners Do In Bad Weather Let’s discuss and find out about this very important topic.

 Wet spots are going to have an off-whitish color on the ceiling.
 You’re always going to want to look for these all the time in any mobile home.
 These spots will initially look just like a plain wet spot, but if you don’t get to them early enough, they’re eventually going to look like a coffee stain on a white shirt.

-Hopefully, you never see these on your ceiling, but if you do, it is imperative that you address these right away.
+Hopefully, you never see these on your ceiling, but if you do, you must address them right away.

-If you do not tend to these then wet spots can lead to a sagging ceiling or, worse yet, they can leak through the roof onto the drywall enough then water will actually pool up between the drywall and the roof, and an extreme situation, it’ll actually break after sagging so far and will actually have the ceiling fall in on it.
+If you do not tend to these then wet spots can lead to a sagging ceiling or, worse yet, they can leak through the roof onto the drywall enough that water will pool up between the drywall and the roof, and an extreme situation, it’ll break after sagging so far and will have the ceiling fall in on it.

 I’ve been in several mobile homes where I’ve seen this, and it’s a shame because a lot of times that could have just been fixed by identifying the wet spot in the first place.